vlmoon99/near-sdk-go/README.md

 4. [What is a Smart Contract?](https://docs.near.org/smart-contracts/what-is)
 5. [What are Web3 Apps?](https://docs.near.org/web3-apps/what-is)

-Once you've mastered these foundational concepts, proceed to the [Full-Stack App Tutorial](doc/Full-Stack_App_Tutorial.md).
+Once you've mastered these foundational concepts, proceed to the [Full-Stack App Tutorial](doc/CLI_Full-Stack_Tutorial.md).
 This tutorial walks you through developing and deploying a full-stack application, demonstrating end-to-end development on the NEAR Blockchain.

-After that, we highly recommend going through the [Status_Message_Tutorial], where you'll explore how the NEAR-Go CLI works under the hood.
+After that, we highly recommend going through the [Status_Message_Tutorial](doc/Status_Message_Tutorial.md), where you'll explore how the NEAR-Go CLI works under the hood.
 You'll learn how to:

 - Build Go files into WASM smart contracts
 - Sign and send transactions